DennisLarsson/PCA_plotting/README.md

 populations within a group) the maximum number of categories that you can have is the same number of groups you have (the number of categories shown in the legend).

 Secondly, individuals belonging to the same group has to be next to each other in the list.
-For example, this works:

-ind1 pop1 1 3 south 1 blue

-ind2 pop1 1 3 south 1 blue

-ind3 pop2 2 2 west  2 red

-ind4 pop2 2 2 west  2 red
+For example, this works (download and open in text editor if format is weird): ind1 pop1 1 3 south 1 blue ind2 pop1 1 3 south 1 blue ind3 pop2 2 2 west  2 red ind4 pop2 2 2 west  2 red

 but this won't work:
 ind1 pop1 1 3 south 1 blue
 ind3 pop2 2 2 west  2 red
 ind4 pop2 2 2 west  2 red
 ind2 pop1 1 3 south 1 blue

-and in regards to the first point, about categories, this is an example of what won't work:

-ind1 pop1 1 3 south 1 blue

-ind2 pop1 1 4 south 1 blue
+and in regards to the first point, about categories, this is an example of what won't work: ind1 pop1 1 3 south 1 blue ind2 pop1 1 4 south 1 blue
 ind3 pop2 2 2 west  2 red
 ind4 pop2 2 2 west  5 red